dk107dk/cdocs/README.md

 [accepts]
    public = cdocs
    internal = gif,png,jpeg
+# you can configure defaults to point to a file to return if a doc is not found. if not configured, the response to a path that doesn't exist is None.
+[defaults]
+   notfound = internal/404
 # format section currently only used to indicate the extension of files found using /x/y/z paths
 [formats]
    ext = xml